 The StereoFidelics will be bringing their own, one of a kind fusion of indie rock and funk to The Gryphon theater in Laramie on Saturday, April 7th.

 Chris Padgett and Melissa McGinley bring to the stage two dynamic voices, some really imaginative instrumentation and a commtiment to give the audience everything they came for with their superb, high-energy live act.

 It appears that you already have an account on this site associated with .
-To connect your existing account with your Facebook account, just click on the account activation button below.
-You will maintain your existing profile and VIP program points.
-After you do this, you will be able to always log in to http://y95country.com using your Facebook account.
+To connect your existing account just click on the account activation button below.
+You will maintain your existing VIP profile.
+After you do this, you will be able to always log in to http://y95country.com using your original account information.